-Course Code : BPS604

-Core/Minor : Core

-No. of Credits : 4

-Course Title Dilemmas in Politics
+Course Code Core/Minor Course Title Dilemmas in Politics No. of Credits Difemmas in Politics

 - To explore, analyze and evaluate the central issues, values, and debates in contemporary politics. - To understand the underlying dilemmas in politics and their relevance to the human condition. - To examine how societies politically negotiate these dilemmas.